TritonDataCenter/rfd/rfd/0040/README.md

 wholely documented.
 With M1 we'll fix that and integrate first class (i.e. scripted and documented) backup and restore.

-The overall plan here is to deploy using the same "imgapi" images used for core Triton IMGAPI zones.
-We'll add the additional software needed for standalone (HAproxy and stud for now), and add "standalone" boot scripts (parallel to the standard Triton "boot/{setup,configure}.sh" boot scripts) so that running a standalone IMGAPI is as simple as: (a) (re-)provision with that image and (b) possibly ssh in to provide secrets (key access to Manta account, TLS cert).
+The overall plan here is to deploy using the same "imgapi" images we build for core Triton IMGAPI zones.
+We'll add the additional software needed for standalone mode (HAproxy and stud for now), and add "standalone" boot scripts (parallel to the standard Triton "boot/{setup,configure}.sh" boot scripts) so that running a standalone IMGAPI is as simple as: (a) (re-)provision with that image and (b) possibly ssh in to provide secrets (key access to Manta account, TLS cert).

+Metadata provided at provision-time tells the zone which mode to run it: In core Triton, a user-script that runs "/opt/smartdc/boot/setup.sh" is what triggers running on "dc" mode.
+For standalone mode we'll use a separate user-script or metadata key.

 ### Backup